 Cynefin™ and Complexity: managing effectively in uncertainty

-Click here to sign-up directly on the course platform for only $499 per person.
+Click here to sign-up directly for only $499 per person.

 See ticket options below for group bookings (4 or more).